Streaming and recording a conference

 - Role: we recommend selecting Guest (so that the streaming participant is not shown to other Guests in a Virtual Auditorium layout, and so that it does not keep a conference alive when all other Hosts have left).

-When using a next-generation Infinity Connect client, use the following settings:
+When using an Infinity Connect client, use the following settings:

 Participant details: enter your